 How are companies becoming carbon neutral?

-The social networking giant is not the only technology company claiming to have gone beyond data centre self-sufficiency, with Swedish data centre startup EcoDataCenter having previously announced it would build the world's first 'carbon negative' facility which would rely on wind and solar power and feed excess heat generated from servers into the municipal energy systems for nearby businesses and homes.
+The social networking giant is not the only technology company claiming to have gone beyond data centre self-sufficiency, with Swedish data centre startup EcoDataCenter announcing in 2015 it would build the world's first 'carbon-negative' facility.
+The proposed data centre would rely on wind and solar power and feed excess heat generated from servers into the municipal energy systems for nearby businesses and homes.
+EcoDataCenter finally opened the site in October 2018, in Falun, north of Stockholm and has succeeded in its aim to reduce the total CO₂ emissions in the energy ecosystem.

 Green IT for startups and SMEs

-For startups and small business, Greenpeace Head of IT Andrew Hatton suggests putting pressure on technology providers, especially cloud giants like Amazon Web Services, asking them to commit to transparency on energy and environment performance while demanding information on the carbon footprint of cloud providers is published so startups and SMEs can achieve their green goals.
+For startups and small businesses, Greenpeace's Andrew Hatton suggests putting pressure on technology providers, especially cloud giants like Amazon Web Services, asking them to commit to transparency on energy and environment performance while demanding information on the carbon footprint of cloud providers is published so startups and SMEs can achieve their green goals.

 Legal expert Alistair Maughan, a partner at the law firm Morrison & Foerster who leads the firm's UK outsourcing and ICT contracting teams, has also suggested organisations and their IT teams ensure Green IT clauses are implemented across the web of commercial relationships – something increasingly on the agenda as the cost of energy continues to rise making the issue a significant factor in many organisations' budgets.

-A report from 2013 by JISC, the UK education and research sector technology specialists, found that universities and colleges spend about £147 million a year in IT-related energy costs, and with a requirement for the higher and further education sectors to reduce their carbon footprint by 34% by 2020 and 80% by 2050 compared with 1990 levels under the 2008 Climate Change Act, investigating carbon neutral technology solutions has never been more pressing.
+A report from 2013 by JISC, the UK education and research sector technology specialists, found that universities and colleges spend about £147 million a year in IT-related energy costs.
+With a requirement for the education sectors to reduce their carbon footprint by 34 percent by 2020 and 80 percent by 2050 compared with 1990 levels under the 2008 Climate Change Act, investigating carbon-neutral technology has never been more pressing.

 Vecchi has noted a few instances where email, storage and web services for students have run on Linux systems while the staff and professors used Microsoft products.
 He said that in one case, 2,000 staff used the same amount of resources required to provide the same services to 12,000 students.

-Fundamentally, Green IT thinking and a carbon neutral mentality needs to be embedded as a culture and principle across the entire business, including the supply chain - and according to Bran if an organisation can approach becoming carbon neutral with a selfish mindset and its own interests in mind, it is far more likely to succeed.
+Fundamentally, green IT thinking and a carbon neutral mentality needs to be embedded as a culture and principle across entire businesses, including the supply chain – and according to Brans, if an organisation can approach becoming carbon neutral with a selfish mindset and its own interests in mind, it is far more likely to succeed.